Back to Resources

 The Main Freelance Pathways

 There are several ways to get a freelance permit in the UAE.
+Each pathway has different costs, zone options, and activity coverage.
 Here are the most common.

 GoFreelance is the UAE's dedicated freelance platform, operated through the Dubai Development Authority and TECOM Group.
 It was specifically designed for freelancers who want to work in Dubai's creative and technology sectors.

-Cost: The GoFreelance permit costs approximately AED 7,500 per year for the permit itself.
+The GoFreelance permit costs approximately AED 7,500 per year for the permit itself.
 When you add the residency visa, medical test, Emirates ID, and health insurance, total Year 1 costs come to approximately AED 12,000 to AED 16,000.
+(Source: GoFreelance, 2026)

 Strengths: Purpose-built for freelancers, straightforward application, Dubai-based, affordable, and no need for a separate company entity.